 I used itch.io for some years for hosting my games.
 Just uploaded my games, never paid much attention to the workings of their system.
 Lately I discovered my games could no longer be found in search of their keywords.
 I filed a bug, found the answers odd, suspicion grew, then asked if I had been evicted and if so why.
-I was not, only itch.io is a different system than I had thought.
+The responses suggested I was not and itch.io a different system than I had thought.

 The threads are Bug report and Asking if evicted.

 itch.io is focused entirely on competition (this was mentioned to me several times), not on digging things up efficiently.